envoyproxy/gateway/docs/latest/design/extending-envoy-gateway.md

       port: 3000
 ```

 In order to enable the usage of new resources introduced by an extension for translation and xDS modification, Envoy Gateway provides hook points within the translation pipeline, where it calls out to the extension service registered in the [EnvoyGateway config][]
-if they specify an `apiGroup` that matches the `group` of an `ExtensionRef` filter.
+if they specify an `group` that matches the `group` of an `ExtensionRef` filter.
 The extension will then be able to modify the xDS that Envoy Gateway generated and send back the
 modified configuration.
 If an extension is not registered or if the registered extension does not specify support for the `group` of an `ExtensionRef` filter then Envoy Gateway will treat it as an unknown resource
 and provide an error to the user.

 **Note:** Currently (as of [v1beta1][]) Gateway API does not provide a means to specify the namespace or version of an object referenced as an `ExtensionRef`.
 The extension mechanism will assume that